chrisnoonan98675/site/xl-release/concept/api-and-scripting-overview.markdown

 The [Remote Script task type](/xl-release/concept/introduction-to-the-xl-release-remote-script-plugin.html) allows you to execute a shell script on a remote host.
 Both Unix and Windows are supported.

-### Script tasks
+### Jython Script tasks

-The [Script task type](/xl-release/how-to/create-a-script-task.html) allows you to provide a script that is executed when the task becomes active.
+The [Jython Script task type](/xl-release/how-to/create-a-script-task.html) allows you to provide a script that is executed when the task becomes active.
 XL Release users with sufficient permission can write a script on the template or release level.

 The scripting language used is [Jython](http://www.jython.org/), which is a [Python](https://www.python.org/) dialect that runs on the Java VM.
 XL Release 4.6.x and earlier uses Jython 2.5, while XL Release 4.7.0 and later uses Jython 2.7.
 Because it runs on a Java VM, the complete API of Java 7 can also be used.

-Script tasks have access to the XL Release through the [XL Release Jython API](/jython-docs/#!/xl-release/4.8.x/).
+Jython Script tasks have access to the XL Release through the [XL Release Jython API](/jython-docs/#!/xl-release/6.1.x/).
 This API is equivalent to the REST API.

 ### Plugin tasks